Skip to main content

 Find Your First Bug in Java

-This quick start guide will teach you the basics of using CI Fuzz with a Java project.
+This quick start guide teaches you the basics of using CI Fuzz with a Java project.
 CI Fuzz supports Maven and Gradle as build systems.

 This guide was created using macOS.
 If you are on Linux or Windows, you should be able to follow along without any issues.